beydah/asset/file/profile/about.md

 My education started as a Nurse's goal but ended as a Nurse Assistant due to regulations.
 I hitchhiked across Turkey, becoming a Traveler.
 In high school, I cherished each moment, earning **achievement certificates**.

-_Activities and Communities: Yesilay Club · Folk Dance Club_
+_Activities and Communities: Yesilay Student Club · Kizilay Student Club_

 </details>